Make-School-Courses/FEW-2.3-Single-Page-Web-Applications/study-guide.md

 ### Reference vs value

+You should be able to copy an object.
+Know when you are making a copy and when you are working with a reference.

-Can you expalin the code below?
+Can you explain the code below?

 ```js
 const a = [] // define an array. a is a reference